0xlucyfer/translator/README.md

     - Translated file will be in `/tests/fixtures/.*txt`.
     - Language values hardcoded but can be easily changed to be automated.
 - Run `run-txt english-animals-file1 spanish-animals-file2`.
+    - Translates `file1` and writes output into `file2`.
-    - Input: File1 must exist at `/tests/fixtures/*.txt.`
+    - `file1` must exist at `/tests/fixtures/*.txt.`.
-    - Output: Cleaned translated file2 in `/tests/fixtures/*.txt`.
+    - `file2` will exist at `/tests/fixtures/*.txt`.
 - Run `animals cleaned-animals`.
     - Scraper for animals list.
 - Run `node scripts/normalize.js`
-    - Update the location of a normalized text file on line 8.
+    - Update the location of a `normalized` text file on line 8.
-    - Prints to console, csv formatted, requirements ready data.
+    - Prints to console ens-collection ready csv data.
-    - Copy text on console into your local copy of ens-collections.
-Copy into `ens-collections/collections/*.csv`.
+    - Copy text on console into your local copy of ens-collections, in `ens-collections/collections/*.csv`.

 #### working on starwars characters